szymonmichalski/starid-1/readme.md

 **learning based star identification**

-identify the star at the center of an image using methods based on convolutional networks, support vector machines, etc. a model is trained to transform the input x into the output y.
+identifies a star using convolutional networks, support vector machines, etc. a model transforms the input x into the output y.

 **rules based heuristic star identification**

-uses methods based on geometry, pairs, triangles, pyramids, etc. the transformation from x to y can be as direct as y = Hx. noise due to quantization of image star positions complicates matters.
+uses geometric constraints inherent to star pairs and triangles. transforming from x to y can be as direct as y = Hx. quantization of positions introduces significant uncertainty.

 **stars**

-interfaces to star images, sky catalogs, serialized data structures, etc.
+star images, sky catalogs, serialized data structures, etc.

 **further discussion**